BEST-PRACTICE-FOR-SENDING-INVOICES

 Give discounts for early payments and charge late fees for overdue payments.

-Reactive Measures
+B. Reactive Measures

 1. Start with reminders

 Firstly, remind your clients that they are past the due dates on their payments.
 Many a time your customers might just forget the due date, so sending a polite reminder can do the work.
 To make them pay quickly, mention the late payment charges in your payment terms.
-Send reminders over Whatsapp or a call rather than over email which might get unnoticed.
+Send reminders over WhatsApp or a call rather than over email which might go unnoticed.
 Use software like Refrens to automate this.

 1. Understand their reasoning

 In the initial stages, try to remain as polite as possible.
 Try to understand why they are not being able to pay on time.
-If their reasoning is justifiable, extend the due date on conditional bases.
+If their reasoning is justifiable, extend the due date on a conditional basis.
 If they can’t pay lump-sum, ask them to make partial payments.
 Ensure that you don’t end up severing your relationships with your clients, which can make them avoid paying you at all.

 1. Charge late fees